sholtodouglas/unity_robotics_env/README.md

 # Setting up this environment to work with learning from play
 There are three steps
  - Clone this repo for the env and interfacing code.
-As Unity packages, install the https://github.com/Unity-Technologies/ROS-TCP-Connector (use dev branch, or the files provided) and https://github.com/Unity-Technologies/URDF-Importer (only needed if you want to change the arm).
+As Unity packages, install the https://github.com/Unity-Technologies/ROS-TCP-Connector (use the files provided) and https://github.com/Unity-Technologies/URDF-Importer (only needed if you want to change the arm).
 The dev version of ROS-TCP-Connecter we are using can be found in the Unity env's assets folder - install it directly from disk rather than using git URL.
+For the env, you'll need to pop the complete home assets interior package in there.
+Use this drive link https://drive.google.com/drive/folders/1TAvZbUMV5q9_phzpmqfOqVl6jAIDJDxE?usp=sharing

  - Download the docker image sholto/robotics
  - Download the lfp library
  - Optional - download the test set https://drive.google.com/drive/folders/10jdoW8XLX7zJlKsVD5fKg8NFZfjbUn8w?usp=sharing.
 This will let you play out data.